-Still, California and some other states have passed laws that effectively maintain the protections of transgender students initiated by the 2014 guidelines.
+- In the following years, California and some other states passed laws that effectively maintain the nondiscrimination protections of transgender students initiated by the 2014 guidelines.
 But uncertainty remains both among the states and in the trajectory of federal policy (and judicial interpretations of "gender discrimination") going forward.

 Title IX protection only extends to schools that receive federal funds, so private institutions may not be subject to Title IX.

 Although Title IX covers nearly all public schools and many private schools, there are still some private institutions that don't receive federal funding that the law cannot reach.
 Most of these institutions are, however, subject to regulation by state and local authorities.